In-house lending: Usage

+Around the world

 Caribbean Context - Trinidad and Tobago

 In the English speaking Caribbean there are variations on this.
 In Trinidad and Tobago for instance there may be advertisements for in-house lending but what it amounts to is a sales agency for an established lender such as a commercial bank or credit union.
 Because of strict debt service requirements the ability of most to qualify for mortgage or vehicle loans are restricted.

 This has given rise to buyers of property asking for rent to own type arrangements.
 This approach does not afford the buyer with all the legal benefits and protections of a mortgage.
-As a result, it is recommended that property buyers seek a seller that will issue a mortgage whilst still offering financing without the need for a financial intermediary.